TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-ma-aadconnectionfailure.md

 <properties
-	pageTitle="Mobility service Configuration failed due to AAD connectivity issue" description="Mobility service Configuration failed due to AAD connectivity issue" infoBubbleText="Some suggestions have been found to help solve your issue.
+	pageTitle="Mobility service Configuration failed due to AAD connectivity issue" description="Mobility service Configuration failed due to AAD connectivity issue" infoBubbleText="Some suggestions have been found to help to solve your issue.
 Please see details to the right." service="microsoft.recoveryservices"
 	resource="vaults"
 	authors="genlin"